RenderKit/embree/doc/src/api/RTC_GEOMETRY_TYPE_CURVE.md

 The intersection with the curve segment stores the parametric hit location along the curve segment as u-coordinate (range 0 to +1).

-For Bézier, B-spline, and Hermite curves, the v-coordinate is set to the normalized distance in the range -1 to +1.
+For flat curves, the v-coordinate is set to the normalized distance in the range -1 to +1.
+For normal oriented curves the v-coordinate is in the range 0 to 1.
 For the linear basis and in round mode the v-coordinate is set to zero.

 In flat mode, the geometry normal `Ng` is set to the tangent of the curve at the hit location.
 In round mode and for normal oriented